- Dr Gerhard Anders

 - Research Interests

 - Anthropology of development, Anthropology of Law, International criminal justice, Transitional justice, Law Anthropology, institutions and State policies, Law and Development

 LLM (University of Amsterdam), PhD (Erasmus University Rotterdam)

-Since 2014 Gerhard serves as the convenor of the network on the anthropology of law, rights and governance LAW NET of the European Association of Social Anthropologists (EASA).
+Since 2014, Gerhard serves as the convenor of the network on the anthropology of law, rights and governance LAW NET of the European Association of Social Anthropologists (EASA).
 If you want to learn more about his approach to legal anthropology, read the interview on the blog Allegra Lab: anthropology, law, art, world.
-Further, Gerhard is a member of the Royal Anthropological Institute's Committee on Policy and Practice and regularly provides expert advice to the Department for International Development.
+Further, he is a fellow of the Royal Anthropological Institute and a member of its Committee on Policy and Practice.
+He regularly provides expert advice to the Department for International Development UK.